wolfgangj/okami/README.md

 In addition to `dp`, there is also `hp` (the `here` pointer), which is used for compiling and by words like `,` (comma).

+The content of a definition (usually and preferably) begins with the code field.
+So the "start address of the definition" field in the dictionary actually contains the CFA (code field address).

+You can use `docol,` and `dodoes,` to make a colon definition or a "does" word.
+Since you can create a dictionary entry with `entry`, you could do:

+    \ a working definition, although without
+    \ proper end given in dictionary:
+    entry sqr docol, ' dup , ' * , ' exit ,

+A "does" word needs an additional cell after the code field:
+The address of the colon definition to execute.

+To keep things simpler, we don't use standard `create` ... `does`.
+`create` itself works as expected:

+    create buffer 256 allot
+    : var [create 0,];

+However, `does` is combined with the word `with`:

+    : const with [,] does [@];
+    : array with [cells allot]
+            does [swap cells +];

 You'll have to figure the rest out from the source code for now. :-)

 ## Inspiration

+> If it were more difficult to compose separately developed libraries
+> and knock out "glue code" and if units of source beyond a certain size
+> were more difficult to manage then program design might improve.
+(Thomas Lord)

 > Adding complexity to manage complexity is a losing proposition.
 (Jeff Fox)